 A health care surrogate can be an incredible asset to a person nearing the end of their life, suffering from a debilitating illness, or experiencing a traumatic accident.
-By assigning a health care surrogate, a person can ensure that medical decisions can be made in their best interests.
-Our experienced Melbourne health care surrogate attorneys are here to help.
+By assigning a surrogate, a person can ensure that medical decisions can be made in their best interests.
+The experienced attorneys at Lacey Lyons Rezanka are here to help.

 Health Care Surrogate Basics